JaydenBirdy/Nitro-SniperX/README.md

 # Javascript
-the javascript is not working atm srry.
+The javascript is not working atm srry.